abhaynayar/obsidian/labs/web/webhacking.kr/README.md

 ## webhacking.kr solutions
-Look into the directory/file for the corresponding level.
+Look into the directory/file for the corresponding level under `py_sol` directory.